 Our full details are:

-Full name of legal entity: Standard Communications Pty Ltd, trading as GME
+Full name of legal entity: GME Pty Ltd, trading as GME

 Postal address: 17 Gibbon Road, Winston Hills, New South Wales 2153, Australia.